 On your list of things to do in Bolzano, make time to see the centerpiece of Piazza Walther, which is the part Romanesque-part Gothic Bolzano Cathedral, otherwise known as Assumption of Our Lady Cathedral.

-Even the pulpit is a sculpture by Hans Lutz von Schussenried and is a composition of lizards, cherubs and early Church evangelists.
+Even the pulpit is a sculpture by Hans Lutz von Schussenried composed of lizards, cherubs, and early Church evangelists.

 7. Explore the Parks of the Dolomites

 Address: Dolomites32023 Rocca Pietore, Province of Belluno, Italy

 The first natural park in the Dolomites was established in 1974.
 Since then, Sciliar-Catinaccio Nature Park and others have delighted visitors with peaks covered with heavenly mountain flora and diverse wildlife.